foroughafkhami/WorldWise-Project/README.md

 5. Responsive design to support all screen sizes

-E ror handling and loading states for a better user experience
+6. Error handling and loading states for a better user experience